Ballot Issue Update

 How accurate is the $53 million estimate that includes the underpass?

 The $53M estimate is as accurate as can be provided at this stage of the project.
 The City contracted with Muller Engineering to complete a preliminary design for the section of W. 72nd Ave. from Kipling St. to Quail St that included a preliminary structural design for the railroad bridge.
 That project was completed in 2017 and included a cost estimate as part of the scope of work.
 The plans were also reviewed by Union Pacific Railroad so the City has a relatively high level of confidence that the plans provided put us on the right track with the railroad.
 Staff has met with the railroad and understands their requirements.
 The estimate also includes some assumptions of costs that are difficult to determine up front.
-Most relate to design costs, property acquisition costs, environmental compliance costs, etc. Ultimately the $53 million is a solid effort to approximate costs based on past experiences with these types of projects.
+Most relate to design costs, property acquisition costs, environmental compliance costs, etc. Ultimately the $53 million is a solid effort to estimate the costs based on past experiences with these types of projects.

 What if the project goes over budget?